 Global Perspectives in Higher Education: Race and Higher Education in Brazil

-Locations: New York City; São Paulo, Salvador da Bahia, Rio de Janeiro
+Locations: New York City; São Paulo, Salvador da Bahia, Rio de Janeiro, Brazil

-3 or 6 Credits.
+3 Credits.
 Offered through Department of Administration, Leadership and Technology

-Course description: Examines globalization and higher education in Brazil with comparison to the US.
-Brazil has the largest higher education system in Latin America, and enrollments have undergone explosive growth over the last 20 years.
-We will begin with an historical overview then move to an analysis of contemporary issues.
-Students will gain an understanding of the variety of higher education institutions in Brazil (large/small, public/private/religious, etc.) and will become familiar with issues of internationalization in higher education, faculty and student mobility and research in a global context, variation among public versus private universities and their economic structures, the role of foreign university partnerships, and other higher education issues.
+Brazil has the largest (and by most measures, best) higher education system in Latin America, and enrollments have undergone explosive growth over the last 20 years.
+We begin with an historical overview then move to an analysis of contemporary issues.
+Students gain an understanding of the variety of higher education institutions in Brazil (federal and state public institutions, private non-profit and private for-profit universities, etc.) and become familiar with issues of internationalization in higher education, faculty and student mobility, research in a global context, variation among public versus private universities and their economic structures, the role of foreign university partnerships, and other higher education issues.

 NYU Graduate Students: Open to graduate students from a variety of academic programs including Higher Education, International Education, Latin American Studies, and other areas.

-NYU Undergraduates: Qualified upper-level undergraduates (seniors with 96+ earned credits) with related course work may be considered and will require approval from the faculty director as well as their advisor.
+NYU Undergraduates: Qualified upper-level undergraduates (seniors with 96+ earned credits) with related course work may be considered but will require approval from the faculty director as well as their advisor.

-*Note to All Applicants: All program applicants are encouraged to meet with their academic advisor to determine if and how this course may be applied towards their program requirements and degree completion.
+*Note to All Applicants: All program applicants are encouraged to meet with their academic advisor to determine whether and how this course may be applied towards their program requirements and degree completion.

-plus optional Independent study - HPSE-GE 2300 (3 credits) which entails additional research and writing.
-Permission of instructor, Dr. Dietrich, is required for registration in the independent study.
+Students prepared to do additional, independent research outside of the course meeting times may complete an optional independent study - HPSE-GE 2300 (3 credits) which entails significant research and writing.
+Permission of instructor and advisor is required for registration in the independent study.

 Important Note: All program applicants are encouraged to meet with their academic advisor to determine if and how this course may be applied towards their program requirements and degree completion